-Joyce Dallal, Secretary
+Joyce Dallal, President

 Joyce Dallal is the recipient of several grants and fellowships, among them a National Endowment for the Arts Regional Arts Fellowship in Photography, a Brody Arts Fellowship, and a City of LA Individual Artist Fellowship.
 Joyce, who works out of her studio in Inglewood, has exhibited both nationally and internationally.
 Her temporary and permanent public art projects have been commissioned by the City of Pasadena, the LA International Airport, the LA Public Libraries, the Community Redevelopment Agency, and the LA Department of Cultural Affairs.
 She received her Masters in Fine Art from USC and recently retired from El Camino College in Southern California, where she taught for 30 years.